Celia2024-bit/TradeSystem/README.md

 - **Stress Tested**
   30-minute stability test completed with no errors or crashes.
 Results are available in the `result/` folder.

+- **Configurable Trading Strategies**
+  Dynamically select and enable multiple trading strategies (e.g., Bollinger Bands, Momentum RSI) via `config/config.yaml`.
+The system automatically generates the `StrategyWrapper` and updates the `Makefile` to compile only the chosen strategies.

+- **Efficient Historical Data Management**
+  Implements a sliding window for price history using `std::deque`, allowing for dynamic `MAX_HISTORY` and `MIN_HISTORY` configurations.
+New data points seamlessly replace the oldest, improving the accuracy of strategy calculations.

+- **Automated Code Generation with Jinja2**
+  Utilizes Jinja2 templates to automatically generate C++ source files (e.g., `StrategyWrapper.cpp/h`) based on user configurations, streamlining development and ensuring consistency.

+---

 ---

 ## Quick Start